TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 Rebuild index and statistics update jobs can cause a lot of problems.

 The main misconception is that these operations can improve system performance but in reality they can't.
-The side effect of these operations is that they clear the plan cache(the same can be done just with DBCC FREEPROCCACHE command) and due to parameters sniffing this is often considering as an improvement.
+The side effect of these operations is that they clear the plan cache(the same can be done just with DBCC FREEPROCCACHE command) and due to parameters sniffing this is often considered as an improvement.

 The typical scenario of going into this trap(Brent call it Index Maintenance Madness, but in my experience, the same relates to statistics update):

 1. System suddenly becomes very slow(due to parameters sniffing issue)

-2. Someone decides to run index rebuild or/and statistics update job
+2. Someone decides to run an index rebuild or/and a statistics update job

-3. This magically helps and these operations started to execute daily(but you can't resolve parameters sniffing issue with this)
+3. This magically helps and these operations started to be executed daily(but you can't resolve parameters sniffing issue with this)

 4. Then system slowness happens during the day and statistics update also helps.

-5. Frequency changed to 2 times a day, then 3 times a day and so on...
+5. Frequency changes to 2 times a day, then 3 times a day and so on...

-At the end of these events, customer decide that index rebuild or/and statistics update job should run constantly and the server load they produce can even exceed the AX business logic load, cause blocking and slow down the system.
+At the end of these events, a customer decides that index rebuild or/and statistics update job should run constantly and the server load they produce can even exceed the AX business logic load, cause blocking and slow down the system.

-Check this article([Index Maintenance Madness](https://www.brentozar.com/archive/2017/12/index-maintenance-madness/) and great [video](https://www.youtube.com/watch?v=iEa6_QnCFMU) from Brent Ozar that explain the theory and psychology in details.
+Check this article([Index Maintenance Madness](https://www.brentozar.com/archive/2017/12/index-maintenance-madness/) and a great [video](https://www.youtube.com/watch?v=iEa6_QnCFMU) from Brent Ozar that explains the theory and psychology in details.

 Recommendations here is that you should not execute these operations in any way they can affect system performance.
 If you have a free maintenance window, run them once a week using Ola Hallengren‘s [IndexOptimize](https://ola.hallengren.com/sql-server-index-and-statistics-maintenance.html) procedure.
 It is more efficient than the standard SQL agent tasks as they allow you to execute UPDATE STATISTICS command without "WITH PERCENTAGE" clause and for the index rebuild you can specify fragmentation limits.